-Cleanup in the Upper Clark Fork began in 2010 and is proceeding in phases (from 1 to 22, stretching from Warm Springs to Garrison according to the 2023 Strategic Plan).
-Current work and other developments are described below.
-For more updates also see the DEQ's April 2024 Clark Fork River News.
+Cleanup in the Upper Clark Fork began in 2010 and is proceeding in phases (from 1 to 22 according to the 2023 Strategic Plan).
+Current developments are described below.
+For more updates also see our February 2025 and May 2025 newsletters, and DEQ's February 2025 Clark Fork River News.

 START DATE: Mid-January 2025